 Garlic Infused Olive Oil

 Garlic-infused olive oil is one of the nice loopholes you’ll find on the Low-FODMAP diet.
 You can find it in most grocery stores or order it online.
 It is a staple in my house.
-In a pinch, you can also make your own garlic-infused olive oil by heating 1/4 olive oil and a large clove of garlic over low heat for 2 minutes, remove it from the heat and let it sit for 10-15 minutes.
+In a pinch, you can also make your own garlic-infused olive oil by heating 1/4 olive oil and a large clove of garlic over low heat for 2 minutes, removing it from the heat and letting it sit for 10-15 minutes.
 Use it right away or store it in the garlic-infused olive oil refrigerator for up to 3 days.

 Whenever possible, I prefer using organic carrots and organic produce in general.
 As this soup is intended to be healing, I want to use as few pesticide-exposed vegetables as possible.

 You can use 2 large zucchini or 4-5 medium ones.
 You can’t really go wrong if you have a little extra here.

 So that it’s easy to digest, it’s best to remove all large stems from the kale and chop it into small bite-size pieces.
 You’ll need 3-4 cups.